SarvarKh/ofn-wiki/Tagged-Variants.md

 As a producer, I can tag a variant with hubs that have a trading relationship with the producer of the variant's product.

+## What is possible at different permission levels?

+### User with only add to order cycle perms for an enterprise

+- [[**]] Can see products in BPE, but with all fields disabled.
+They cannot perform updates.

+### User with add tagged variants permission for an enterprise

+- Can see products from producer (ie. untagged variants), with disabled fields (so they don't create duplicates)
+- Can create a tagged variant
+- Can see their own tagged variants